codurance/site/_posts/2017-08-29-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 ---
 A long time ago, I met a development team which was working under big pressure by the quality team.
 Personally, I don’t like this kind of differences between development and quality teams, because it leads to development teams not feeling responsible for quality and to a confrontational relationship.
 They should be working collaboratively towards a unified goal of delivering a quality product.

 One of the requirements was to have more than 85% of code coverage to ensure code quality.
-The result was perverse: development team wrote tests without assertions; they only invoked methods with different arguments to reach the desirable percentage.
+The result was perverse: development team wrote tests without assertions; they only invoked methods with different arguments to reach the desired percentage.
 It’s clear that they didn’t follow TDD.

-Code coverage only give us information about the percentage of code lines which are executed during tests.
+Code coverage only gives us information about the percentage of code lines which are executed during tests.
 Let’s see a way to check if we have a good safety net with current tests to make changes in production code.

 If we made a change in production code, such as “replacing + with -”, “replacing < with >=” or “returning a different value”, test battery might detect that change.
 In order words, tests might fail.